 Neuromuscular Medicine-EMG Fellowship:

 In this fellowship, as in the CNP fellowship, there is extensive training in performance and interpretation of electrodiagnostic studies (EMG), as well as the evaluation and management of Neuromuscular disorders.
-In addition to EMG and Neuromuscular clinic sessions weekly, there is a half-day spent in pediatric Neuromuscular/MDA clinic at Boston Childrens Hospital (BCH).
-As for the CNP fellows, there are opportunities to learn skin biopsy procedures for IENF; additionally, there are opportunities to observe muscle and nerve biopsies and attend a weekly multi-center muscle biopsy conference.
-All fellows attend the weekly Neuromuscular conference and participate in multidisciplinary Motor Neuron Disorders clinic.
+In addition to EMG and Neuromuscular clinic sessions, one half-day per week is spent in the pediatric Neuromuscular/MDA clinic at Boston Children’s Hospital.
+As for the CNP fellows, there are opportunities to learn skin biopsy procedures for evaluation of INEF.
+In addition, fellows attend a weekly multi-center muscle biopsy conference.
+All fellows attend the weekly Neuromuscular educational conference and participate in the multidisciplinary Motor Neuron Disorders clinic.
 Clinical and translational research projects are strongly encouraged.
 Fellows who successfully complete this fellowship are eligible for the American Board of Psychiatry and Neurology Subspecialty qualification in Neuromuscular Medicine.